AninditaBasu/AninditaBasu/docs/ui_kindle.md

 ### Improvements

--  Visual appeal: Indicator of unread pages on either side of current page </li>
+-  Visual appeal: Indicator of unread pages on either side of current page
--  Less clutter: Page number in 'Page X of Y' format for just-enough-information</li>
+-  Less clutter: Page number in 'Page X of Y' format for just-enough-information

 ## Book-open page: Menu options